 Polycrystalline Solar Panels

-These panels consist of polycrystalline solar cells, which are a more recent development.
+These panels consist of polycrystalline solar cells, a more recent development.
 They are also made of silicon and are pretty efficient.

 Thin-Film Solar Panels

-These solar panels are not always made of silicon and can be made of substances such as cadmium telluride or copper indium gallium selenide.
+These solar panels are not always silicon and can be made of cadmium telluride or copper indium gallium selenide.

 Number Of Panels

 The number of panels in a solar PV system determines the system size.
-The larger your solar panel systems are, the more you’ll end up paying.
+The larger your solar panel systems are, the more you’ll pay.

 Solar Panel Installation Process

 The ease of installation also impacts the cost of solar panel systems.
-The effort required varies depending on the size and strength of your roof, angling of panels, and similar factors.
+The effort required varies depending on your roof’s size and strength, panels’ angling, and similar factors.

-The higher the effort required for installing solar panels, the higher is the solar panel installation cost.
+The higher the effort required for installing solar panels, the higher the installation cost.

 Cost Of Labour